In November 2017, United Oil & Gas farmed into the Tullow Oil operated Walton Morant Licence, offshore Jamaica, at a 20% equity level.

 - Extensive maturity modelling suggests significant oil would have been expelled from Eocene kitchens in both the Walton and Morant basins.

-- On the Caribbean plate, reservoir has often been cited as an issue due to the distance from major continental clastic input and the high proportion of volcanics in the region, which tend to downgrade reservoir quality.
+- On the Caribbean Plate, reservoir has often been cited as an issue due to the distance from major continental clastic input and the high proportion of volcanics in the region, which tend to downgrade reservoir quality.

 - There is, however, good evidence from field-mapping and from plate reconstructions that during the Eocene, Jamaica was receiving sediment from the continental Maya-Chortis block.
 For example, the Eocene Guys Hill Formation, a fluvio-deltaic to shallow marine clastic succession is evident across much of onshore Jamaica.
 Similar sediments were found in the offshore Arawak-1 well and depositional models suggest these sediments should be distributed across the Walton and Morant basins.